 After the Second World War members of the Patriotic Fund, formerly the Burcher-Wamboyne-Bena Comforts Fund, decided to use their funds to place an honour roll in the Burcher Hall beside the First World War honour rolls that had earlier been moved from the former Bena and Wamboyne halls.
 Then came the idea of memorial gates being erected at the park.
 The brickwork was carried out by Bill Moriarty and the welded arch was the work of Reg Keith and Ray and Alan Ridley.
 The gates were officially opened by Mr. K. G. Anthoness of West Wyalong in 1954.

-In the year 2000 Mr. E. F. (Joe) Fitzgerald former president of the Patriotic Fund applied to Veterans Affairs for a grant to have the names of all servicemen on the Honour Rolls placed on plaques at the Memorial Gates.
-The grant from the Regional War Memorials Project under the Federal Government's Their Service —— Our Heritage commemorative program was approved.
-Consequently, as soon as acceptance was received by the Department of Veteran's Affairs the grant of $1,900 was forwarded to Lachlan Shire Council and the two cast bronze plaques were set in place by Shire workers.
+In 2000, Mr. E. F. (Joe) Fitzgerald, former president of the Patriotic Fund, applied to the Department of Veterans' Affairs for a grant to have the names of all servicemen on the honour rolls placed on plaques at the gates.
+A grant from the 'Regional War Memorials Project' under the Federal Government's 'Their Service, Our Heritage' commemorative program was approved.
+As soon as acceptance was received by the Department of Veterans' Affairs, the grant of $1,900 was forwarded to Lachlan Shire Council and the two cast bronze plaques were set in place by Shire workers.

-(World Wars I & II, Korea, Vietnam)
+HONOR ROLL Burcher, Wamboyne, Bena Districts (World Wars I & II, Korea, Vietnam)

 Help us record history by adding to its record.